Steinbeck, John: 1902-1968

 Steinbeck wanted his novel to reach the very workers he was writing about, but he knew that many poor farm workers were illiterate.
 He had seen theater troupes performing for farm labor camps, and he got the idea that he could write a novel that was made up almost entirely of dialogue, so that it could also be produced as a play.

 Steinbeck had almost finished his first draft of the novel when his dog tore the manuscript to shreds.
 He wrote to his editor, "Two months work to do over again.
 I was pretty mad, but the poor little fellow may have been acting critically."
-He eventually rewrote the novel and it was published on this day in 1937.
+He eventually rewrote the novel.
 The play was produced soon after, and both the novel and the play were huge successes.
 Of Mice and Men has remained one of Steinbeck's most popular novels, and it's been made into a movie three times, in 1939, 1981, and 1992.

 Garrison Keillor, The Writer's Almanac, February 6, 2004